|Author:||Alistair Gourlay, last updated by Tracy Gowlett|

 Following the decision of the panel the learner would have the right of appeal.
 This could take the form of a written response or the attendance at a meeting.
 The appeal would be made to the Assistant Director Culture and Lifelong Learning, and a service manager from another service within the service arm.

 The panel would then retire to consider their decision.
-The decision of the panel could be one of three outcomes;
+The decision of the panel could be one of two outcomes;

 - The decision to exclude the learner from the class could be upheld